Flying Low & Close

 Only a very experienced pilot can keep track of it all and guide the balloon on the best course.
 A good pilot is an artist of air.

-"See that guy over there?"
-Lars asked as we floated on, pointing far across the Cappadocian landscape to a narrow valley with a balloon floating down it.
+"See that guy over there?" the pilot asked as we floated on, pointing far across the Cappadocian landscape to a narrow valley with a balloon floating down it.
 "He's going to go down that valley and stop.
 And then it will be boring for the passengers."

 That pilot didn't know the winds.

-We floated on, over the valleys, over the towns, marveling at the landscale, and landing just where Lars, the Artist of Air, had predicted.
+We floated on, over the valleys, over the towns, marveling at the landscale, and landing just where our pilot, an Artist of Air, had predicted.

 Hot Air Ballooning in Turkey